-AP Source: Rutgers, former coach Schiano agree to reunion - WHIZ News
+AP source: Rutgers, former coach Schiano agree to reunion - WHIZ News

-Greg Schiano and Rutgers have agreed to a deal that will bring the former Scarlet Knights coach back to lead the program, a person familiar with the negotiations told The Associated Press.
+Greg Schiano and Rutgers have agreed on a deal that will bring the former Scarlet Knights coach back to lead the program, a person familiar with the negotiations told The Associated Press.

-The person spoke on condition of anonymity early Sunday morning because contract details were still being finalized.
+The person spoke on condition of anonymity early Sunday because contract details were still being finalized.
 Yahoo!
-Sports first reported Schiano and Rutgers had agreed in principle to a deal.
+Sports first reported that Schiano and Rutgers had agreed in principle to a deal.

+The university announced on its website later Sunday that its board of governors would meet Tuesday morning to discuss “employment contract for the head football coach.”

 The move comes a week after both sides walked away from negotiations and declared the possibility of a reunion dead.
 Rutgers had offered Schiano an eight-year contract worth $32 million, but the two sides could not agree on other financial commitments by the school toward improved facilities and infrastructure.